How to Record a Podcast Remotely

 Turn Your Podcast into More Content

 After editing, make the most of your podcast by repurposing it into other formats.
-With Flowjin, you can automatically turn your podcast into transcripts, short clips, social media posts, and memorable quotes.
+With Flowjin's podcast clip maker tool you can automatically turn your podcast into transcripts, short clips, social media posts, and even memorable quotes.
 Expand your content without extra effort.